 Temperature Effects

-.
+Operation of Sites Reservoir has the potential to change water temperatures in the Sacramento River upstream of the Delta that could affect the life stages of spring-run Chinook salmon present.
+As described in Appendix 11B, the three methods used to analyze temperature-related effects to spring-run Chinook salmon in the Sacramento River were: (1) Physical Model Output Characterization; (2) Water Temperature Index Value/Range Exceedance Analysis; and (3) SALMOD.
+More details on these methods are provided in Appendix 11B and Appendix 11H, Salmonid Population Modeling–SALMOD.

-11B-2Visual observation of exceedance plots and differences in modeled mean monthly temperatures by water year type between alternatives and the NAA in the Sacramento River below Keswick, at Balls Ferry, at Bend Bridge, below RBDD, and at Butte City indicates that water temperatures would be predominantly similar among alternatives during the period of presence of each life stage of spring-run Chinook salmon (Appendix 6C, River Temperature Modeling (HEC5Q and Reclamation Temperature Model), Tables 6C-5-1a to 6C-5-4c, Tables 6C-7-1a to 6C-7-4c, Tables 6C-9-1a to 6C-9-4c, Tables 6C-10-1a to 6C-10-4c , Tables 6C-12-1a to 6C-12-4c; Figures 6C-5-1 to 6C-5-18, Figures 6C-7-1 to 6C-7-18, Figures 6C-9-1 to 6C-9-1, Figures 6C-10-1 to 6C-10-18, Figures 6C-12-1 to 6C-12-18).
-At all locations, mean monthly water temperatures for all months within all water year types under Alt 1A and Alt 1B were within ±0.5°F of the NAA water temperature modeling results for Alt 2 and Alt 3 were similar to those of Alt 1 at all locations. .
+The Sites Authority evaluated water temperature model outputs during the period of presence and in the locations of each life stage of spring-run Chinook salmon in the Sacramento River upstream of the Delta (see Appendix 11B, Table 11B-2 for timing and locations).
+Visual observation of exceedance plots and differences in modeled mean monthly temperatures by water year type between alternatives and the NAA in the Sacramento River below Keswick, at Balls Ferry, at Bend Bridge, below RBDD, and at Butte City indicates that water temperatures would be predominantly similar among alternatives during the period of presence of each life stage of spring-run Chinook salmon (Appendix 6C, Tables 6C-5-1a to 6C-5-4c, Tables 6C-7-1a to 6C-7-4c, Tables 6C-9-1a to 6C-9-4c, Tables 6C-10-1a to 6C-10-4c , Tables 6C-12-1a to 6C-12-4c; Figures 6C-5-1 to 6C-5-18, Figures 6C-7-1 to 6C-7-18, Figures 6C-9-1 to 6C-9-1, Figures 6C-10-1 to 6C-10-18, Figures 6C-12-1 to 6C-12-18).
+At all locations, mean monthly water temperatures for all months within all water year types under Alternatives 1A and 1B were within 0.5°F of the NAA water temperature modeling results for Alternatives 2 and 3 were similar to those of Alternative 1 at all locations.
+Overall, these differences would be biologically inconsequential due to their low frequency and small magnitude.